-The winter months rolling around mean one thing- it’s time to cozy up and find a comfortable place to chill in Rome.
-As an expat, I’m constantly looking for places in Rome that won’t kick you out after an hour or two.
-Yes, this isn’t the land of Starbucks.
-Most bars, which are places you can get everything from espresso to cocktails, are for quicker refreshments.
+When hanging out at night, I’m constantly looking for places in Rome that won’t kick you out after an hour or two.
+Yes, Italy isn’t the land of Starbucks.
+Most “bars”, which here are places you can get everything from espresso to cocktails, are for quicker refreshments.
 While this is efficient, it’s not always the coziest experience.
-Whether you’re an expat in the same struggling boat, or if you’re just searching for a comforting coffee, cocktail, or snuggly dinner, here are my favorite places to relax in Rome.
+Whether you’re an expat in the same struggling boat, or if you’re just searching for a comforting coffee, cocktail, or snuggly dinner, here are the best places to relax in Rome.

 The white-washed bricks are just the first inviting thing about Barnum.
 Just around the corner from Campo de’ Fiori, it is a great place for studying or working, reading, catching up with friends or refueling for more adventures in Rome.
+It has now become an unmissable spot for cocktail lovers traveling to the Eternal City, and locals as well.
+Make sure to pay a visit if you wish to have a drink while in one of the most typical and scenic areas of the city!
 From 6pm, enjoy your cocktail with aperitivo or their dinner menu.
-If you see the eggplant “meatballs”, be sure to order them- they’re to die for!
+If you see the eggplant “meatballs,” be sure to order them–they’re to die for!

 Ready for a chic French and Italian fusion?
 Satisfy your appetite and soul from morning to night.
-For breakfast they have fresh pastries and rich, empowering coffee.
+For breakfast they have fresh french-style pastries and rich, empowering italian coffee.
 In the evening, enjoy their full wine and food menu with elegant yet comforting dishes.
-Plus, the distressed décor and furniture from the South of France instantly make you feel at home.
-Basically, it’s one of those places where you almost hope for rain or snow so you have an even bigger excuse for staying all afternoon.
+Once again, you’ll be welcome to stay as long as you wish and spend a relaxing night in Rome with friends and loved ones.
+Plus, the distressed décor and furniture from the South of France instantly makes you feel at home.
+Basically, it’s one of those places where you almost hope for rain or snow so you have an even better excuse for staying all afternoon!

-This Trastevere hotspot is the perfect blend of an art gallery, bar, and restaurant.
-In fact, the inviting Roman decadence was purposefully created to make the visitor feel like they’re in an artist’s residence.
+This Trastevere hotspot is the perfect blend of an art gallery, bar and restaurant.
+In fact, the inviting Roman decadence was purposefully created to make visitors feel like they’re in an artist’s residence.

-A “cozy hangout” requirement for me is at least one couch, and they’ve got that covered here!
-Plus, the generous serving sizes of the cocktails are a real bonus.
+A “cozy hangout” requirement usually includes at least one couch, and they’ve got that covered here!
+Plus, the generous serving sizes of the cocktails is a real bonus.
 However, one of the coziest and most inviting qualities is their lunch buffet during the weekends.
-You may walk in feeling like a customer, but after laughing with the bartenders over your cocktail and watching them float amongst the tables and art, you’ll walk away feeling connected to the place.
+You may walk in feeling like a customer, but after laughing with the bartenders over your cocktail and watching them float among the tables and art, you’ll walk away feeling connected to the place.